 Myth 3.
 Everyone with ADHD is hyperactive.

 According to the Attention Deficit Disorder Association, about 30 percent of people with ADHD are not hyperactive.
-Other symptoms of the syndrome include being inattentive and impulsive.
+Other symptoms of ADHD include being inattentive and impulsive.

 Myth 4.
 The symptoms of ADHD can’t be controlled and will never go away.